werebus/showoff-template/README.md

 ```

 Adding a new section (`directory_name`) will also modify `showoff.json`,
 but probably in an undesirable way.
-Probably best to
+Probably best to `git restore showoff.json`
-`git checkout -- showoff.json` and then add the new section to
+and then add the new section to `showoff.json` yourself.
-`showoff.json` yourself.

 Running your presentation
 -------------------------